NErler/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Biostatistics" institution = "Erasmus University Medical Center, Rotterdam, the Netherlands" year = 2019
+  course = "PhD student in Biostatistics" institution = "Erasmus University Medical Center, Rotterdam, the Netherlands"

 [[education.courses]]
   course = "Doctor of Science in Epidemiology"